Find up to date commissioning priorities and contacts by genre

 - Single camera Sitcom: six x 30 minutes.
 Tariff range within Comedy Two.

-Comedy priorities on BBC Three
+What we want on BBC Three

 - Comedy series of four to six episodes from 22 – 30 minutes, tariff: £180k-220k